 After soaking the liquid, these protein overnight oats can be eaten straight from the fridge without any more work.

-But, what you can also do is to adjust its thickness by adding more milk as needed and top the oat goodness with fresh fruits, more nuts, a drizzle of chocolate/peanut butter (oh hello more protein), some fruit jam, shredded coconut, spices, dried fruits, etc.
+But, what you can also do is adjust its thickness by adding more milk as needed and top the oat goodness with fresh fruits, more nuts, a drizzle of chocolate/peanut butter (oh hello more protein), some fruit jam, shredded coconut, spices, dried fruits, etc.

 One more thing: these are "meant" to be eaten cold, but they can also be warmed up, just like regular oatmeal.
 Simply warm by 30 seconds blocks until warm enough, or simply warm on the stove.
 The chocolate chips will slightly melt and create swirls of chocolate, yum!

-What other natural source of protein can I use
+What other natural source of protein can I use?

 - You can use any kind of plant milk you prefer, but if looking to boost your recipe with protein even more, then aim for soy milk.